Find Affordable College Courses

 $4,838 Average Tuition & Fees

-With a ranking of #7, Central Virginia Community College did quite well on this year’s best value schools for clinical/medical laboratory science students.
-Located in the city of Lynchburg, Central Virginia Community College is a public school with a small student population.
+Central Virginia Community College came in at #7 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Schools in Virginia ranking.
+Located in the small city of Lynchburg, Central Virginia Community College is a public school with a small student population.

-Full Clinical/Medical Laboratory Science at Central Virginia Community College Report
+Read full report on Clinical/Medical Laboratory Science at Central Virginia Community College

 $5,561 Average Tuition & Fees

-With a ranking of #8, Tidewater Community College did quite well on this year’s best value schools for clinical/medical laboratory science students.
-Located in the city of Norfolk, Tidewater Community College is a public school with a fairly large student population.
+Tidewater Community College did quite well in this year’s ranking of the best value schools for clinical/medical laboratory science students.
+It came in at #8 on the list.
+Located in the medium-sized city of Norfolk, Tidewater Community College is a public school with a large student population.

 $4,730 Average Tuition & Fees

-Paul D Camp Community College did quite well in this year’s ranking of the best value schools for clinical/medical laboratory science students.
-It came in at #9 on the list.
+Paul D Camp Community College ranked #9 on this year’s Best Value Clinical/Medical Laboratory Science Schools in Virginia list.
 Paul D Camp Community College is a small public school located in the town of Franklin.

 The average tuition and fees for an in-state undergraduate at Paul D Camp Community College are $4,730 a year.